cgogn/cgogn.github.io/index.md

 ## Foreword

 The following documentation starts with an [Introduction](#introduction) to meshes and combinatorial maps, the underlying model used in CGoGN.
-Depending on your current understanding of this model and on the level you plan to use the library, you may or may not need to read it.
+Depending on your current understanding of this model and on the level on which you plan to use the library, you may or may not need to read it.
 So feel free to jump directly to the [Implementation](#implementation) part.

 ## Introduction